blabla1337/skf-flask/skf/markdown/code_examples/web/flask/19-code_example--Enforce_secure_passwords--.md

         	error.append("Password is too Short!!")
         	proceed = False

-    //The password should include at least one number, a small letter, a CAPS,
-    //Plus a special character as defined in the patterns array:

-    	if not any(x.isupper() for x in pwd): error.append('Your password needs at least 1 capital letter') if not any(x.islower() for x in pwd): error.append('Your password needs at least 1 small letter') if not any(x.isdigit() for x in pwd): error.append('Your password needs at least 1 digit')

     //Even though your password is sufficient according to all your standards, the password could still be weak.
     //Just imagine the password "Password!"; this could easily be guessed by an attacker.
 To prevent the use of weak passwords we